Learn how to avoid 10 common but costly mistakes people often make while shopping for health insurance coverage.

 Here are 10 of the most common mistakes that are made during the health insurance buying process and how you can avoid them—as well as the bills, fees, and penalties that often follow in their footsteps.

-For the record, deductible refers to the amount you have to pay for any care you receive before your insurance provider will cover the remainder of its cost, while a co-pay is a specific, set fee you pay at the time of service (such as when you go in to see doctor about an ailment, or when you pick up prescription drugs), and co-insurance is the amount (usually a percentage) you'll have to pay after you pass your policy's deductible.
+For the record, deductible refers to the amount you have to pay for any care you receive before your insurance provider will cover the remainder of its cost.
+Co-pay is a specific, set fee you pay at the time of service.
+Co-insurance is the amount you'll have to pay after you pass your policy's deductible.

 It's easy to assume when you're young or healthy or both that you don't need to bother with health insurance.
-The fact is, though, that you never really know when you're going to be hit with some kind of health scare or crisis, and the last thing you want to worry about at that point in time is how you're going to pay for any medical care that needs to be done as a result.
+The fact is, you never really know when you're going to become ill.
+The last thing you want to worry about at that point is how you're going to pay for medical care.

 The reason: those monthly payments are just a portion of the costs that are sure to be tied to any treatments or services you receive moving forward.
 As mentioned earlier, you'll also likely have to contend with and prepare for other expenses like co-pays, co-insurance, or deductibles, depending on your personal healthcare needs.

-That's not to suggest a high (or at least higher) premium—which usually means more of your out-of-pocket costs will be covered by your insurance provider--always will be the right choice for you, but you definitely should carefully consider all of your options before picking a particular plan.
+That's not to suggest a high premium is always the right choice.
+But you should always carefully consider all of your options before picking a particular plan.